beef331/quicktimer/README.md

-# UnityTimer
+# Quick Timer
-Simple and easy to use Unity timer.
+Simple and easy to use timer systemfor the Unity engine.

 ## How To Use
 Go to the Unity Package Manager.
 Cick the plus in the top left.
 Click add from git repository.
 Paste https://github.com/beef331/quicktimer.git .